Sterols 3. Sterols and their Conjugates

 3. Plant Sterols - Function

-Sterols (and their conjugates) are involved in how plant membranes adapt to changes in temperature and other biotic and abiotic stresses.
+Sterols (and their conjugates) are involved in how plant membranes adapt to changes in temperature and other biotic and abiotic stresses, and stigmasterol tends to accumulate in many stress conditions although the reasons for this are unclear.
 For example, β‑sitosterol is a precursor of stigmasterol via the action of a C22-sterol desaturase, and the ratio of these two sterols is a factor in the resistance of A. thaliana plants to low and high temperatures.
-Plant sterols can modulate the activity of membrane-bound enzymes, and stigmasterol and cholesterol regulate the activity of the Na+/K+-ATPase in plant cells, probably in a manner analogous to that of cholesterol in animal cells.
-Stigmasterol may be required specifically for cell differentiation and proliferation.
+Plant sterols can modulate the activity of membrane-bound enzymes, and stigmasterol and cholesterol regulate the Na+/K+-ATPase in plant cells, probably in a manner analogous to that of cholesterol in animal cells.
+Stigmasterol may be required for cell differentiation and proliferation.
 As well as being the precursor of plant steroidal hormones, campesterol is a signalling molecule that regulates growth, development and stress adaptation.

 4. Steroidal Plant Hormones and Related Metabolites

 The phytoecdysteroids, polyhydroxylated ketosteroids that resemble androgens and insect-moulting hormones in structure, are perhaps surprisingly derived from cholesterol (in some species from lathosterol).
 They offer protection against plant-eating insects by causing them to moult, undergo metabolic destruction and eventually die.
-The most common of these is 20-hydroxyecdysone, but more than 400 related molecules are known, with functions in growth regulation as well as defence (they may have pharmaceutical applications).
+The most common of these is 20-hydroxyecdysone, but more than 400 related molecules are known that affect growth regulation as well as defence (they may have pharmaceutical applications).
 Withanolides are complex plant oxysterols built on an ergostane skeleton, which are believed to be defence compounds against insect herbivores.

 5. Sterol Esters in Higher Plants